 Daft Punk is no more.
 I didn’t know how to write that; “split” didn’t sound right because it normally has negative connotations and it doesn’t appear that is the case.
 “Retired” sounds weird and would be wrong if either of the duo produced music in the future.
 “Ended” kinda works?
 Anyway, which word to use aside, I was really disappointed to hear that we’ll be getting no more music from Daft Punk.
-As I tweeted, I was fortunate to see them play live and it was nothing short of incredible.
 It is quite easy to believe that my like of dance music is entirely down to my love of Daft Punk’s songs.
 They were instrumental in my positive relationship with music as a whole, in fact. 🤖 🤖

 That reminds me of a crossover of my love for Daft Punk’s music with data analysis and compression algorithms?
 Be still my beating heart. 🎵